 Issue 2: Global Illumination Flickering Issue

 ELDEN RING has an issue seemingly caused by recent NVIDIA drivers that can randomly cause global illumination flickering on both unmodded and modded setups.
-Certain mods exacerbate the problem and it will appear more frequently with them installed and as such, some files here contain changes that are likely to increase the frequency of it.
-This can occur regardless of if ray tracing is enabled or not, though ray tracing does increase the chance of it happening.
+Certain mods exacerbate the problem with them installed but are not the root cause of the problem.
+Some files here contain changes that can increase the chance of it.
+This can occur with ray tracing enabled or disabled.

-This issue is less frequent in the base game than it is in the Shadow of the Erdtree DLC expansion.
+This issue is less frequent in the base game than it is in the Shadow of the Erdtree DLC and may be exclusive to the overworld as I've not noticed it in mini-dungeons (Caves, Catacombs, etc.) or the Underground maps (Ainsel River, Deeproot Depths, etc).

-If you're noticing the global illumination flickering problem, with or without the files here, try restarting the game.
-This issue is intermittent and doesn't always happen everytime, so see if that "fixes" it for a while.
-If using my Beyond Maximum mod, remove the regulation.bin file to remove the level of detail improvements that can increase the frequency of the issue.
+If you notice it happening, try closing and re-launching the game (the issue is intermittent and restarting can "fix" it for a little while in some cases but it's not guaranteed).
+If using my Beyond Maximum mod and you notice it, remove the regulation.bin file to remove the level of detail improvements, as that can increase the frequency of the issue.

 Otherwise, try this mod: FSR Frame Generation and Temporal Super Resolution (ERSS-FG) as it has a workaround built-in that helps mitigate the issue (but can't fix it entirely) and offers other potential solutions in the description if you're willing to try them out.